yifanlicode/rails-bookworm/README.md

 - Build the layout using popular CSS frameworks like Bootstrap.
 - Ensure responsiveness for various screen sizes and devices.

-### 6. Source Control, Deployment, Testing, and Dependency Management
+### 5. Source Control, Deployment

 Optimize development and deployment practices:
 - Utilize Git and GitHub for version control, enabling collaborative development.
 - Implement image uploading using Active Storage for efficient media management.
-- Store Active Storage uploads on cloud storage platforms like Google Cloud or AWS S3.
+- Store Active Storage uploads on cloud storage platforms like  AWS S3.

 ## Learning and Achievement